Facelift and Neck Lift Conveniently located to serve Kirkland and Bellevue

 Facelifting is an art and a science.
 Each person and each face are unique with aging characteristics that necessitate thorough evaluation to determine which features might be considered for improvement.
-Review of photographs taken in younger years are helpful to suggest goals to be achieved.
-Typically, the loss of elasticity and continual pull of gravity create changes in our faces that result in deepening of the folds of our face, jowling and descent of the soft tissue into the lower face.
+A review of photographs taken in younger years is helpful to suggest goals to be achieved.
+Typically, the loss of elasticity and continual pull of gravity create changes in our faces that result in deepening of the folds of our face, jowling, and descent of the soft tissue into the lower face.

 Before any procedures are considered, correct skincare is essential to optimize the condition of the skin.
 Less invasive procedures including botox and fillers such as Restylane or Juvederm may be indicated.
 Face and neck suspension procedures, such as a facelift or platysmaplasty (tightening of the neck muscles) can elevate the soft tissue to a more youthful state.

 While there are different facelift techniques that can be employed depending on your specific needs, the traditional facelift procedure will begin with the administration of an anesthetic to help keep you comfortable during the surgical process.
 Dr. Remington will make the incision starting from the beginning of the hairline at the temples, around the ears, and ending in the lower scalp.
 Limited incisions can be used at the temples and continue around the ear for patients with less skin sagging.
 Fat is then redistributed from the face, neck, and jowls.
 He will also position the underlying tissue to improve the facial contours.